This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 No two dogs are alike.
 Likewise, no two dog breeds are alike, especially when it comes to their health.
-Dog health problems range from infections to cancers, and it’s up to the pet parents to keep their companions happy and healthy by understanding some common dog illnesses and diseases.
+Dog health problems range from infections to cancers, and it’s up to you as a pet parent to keep your companions happy and healthy by understanding some common dog illnesses and diseases.
+See below for the most common types of dog health issues, and make sure to take immediate action if you think something serious is wrong with your dog.

 Depending on the size of your pup, some health problems are more prevalent than others.
-For instance, big dogs tend to deal with more bone and joint problems, whereas smaller dogs tend to suffer more with organ and breathing disorders.
-Again, each breed is unique, but it is important to understand what common dog illnesses and health issues affect your pet.
-See below for the most common types of dog health issues and make sure to take immediate action if you think something serious is wrong with your dog.
+For instance, big dogs tend to deal with more joint problems, whereas smaller dogs tend to experience more dental diseases.
+Each breed is unique, but it’s important to understand which common dog illnesses and health issues could affect your pet.